ifuwang/kube-nodered/README.md

     throw 'pyfile not present';
   }
   this.pythonExec = config.python3 ? "python3" : "python";
-  # Replace the path or change the following path to config.pyfile
+  # Replace the path or change the following path to config .pyfile
   this.pyfile = "/data/1.connect-kubeflow/py/decisionTree.py";
   this.virtualenv = config.virtualenv;
 ```